-I’m Erik – a UX designer, developer, and translator.
+I’m Erik – a product designer, developer, and translator.
 I stand for liberty, acceptance, and making the digital world a little kinder.

 I’m openly myself and make space for everyone to be who they are.
 No discrimination, ever.